-On 31 March 2022 (as supplemented on 2 June 2022), the Company and Mr. Xie Xiaoqing entered into the sale and purchase agreement, pursuant to which, Mr. Xie Xiaoqing conditionally agreed to acquire, and the Company conditionally agreed to sell the 104,422 shares of Rongzhong Capital Holdings Limited ("Rongzhong Capital"), representing 100% of total issued share capital of Rongzhong Capital and assign the benefit and advantage of the amount of indebtedness from Rongzhong Capital to the Company as at the date of the sale and purchase agreement in the sum of HK\$177,925,850.34, respectively, at the consideration of HK\$100,000 or equivalent in RMB (the "Disposal").
-Upon completion of the Disposal, Rongzhong Capital and its subsidiaries will cease to be subsidiaries of the Company and the financial results, assets and liabilities of Rongzhong Capital and its subsidiaries will no longer be consolidated into the Group's financial statements.
-The Board believes that the completion of the Disposal will greatly improve the financial position and liquidity of the Group, thus enabling the Group to leverage on its resources to expand its leasing business with higher profitability.
+On 31 March 2022 (as supplemented on 2 June 2022), the Company and Mr. Xie Xiaoqing ("Mr. Xie") entered into the sale and purchase agreement, pursuant to which, Mr. Xie conditionally agreed to acquire, and the Company conditionally agreed to sell the entire equity interests of Rongzhong Capital and assign the benefit and advantage of the amount of indebtedness from Rongzhong Capital to the Company at a cash consideration of HK\$100,000 or equivalent in RMB (the "Disposal").
+Upon completion of the Disposal at 17 March 2023, Rongzhong Capital and its subsidiaries ceased to be the subsidiaries of the Company and their financial results, assets and liabilities of the Disposal Group are no longer consolidated into the Group's financial statements.
+The directors of the Company opined that the completion of the Disposal greatly improves the financial position and liquidity of the Group.